What is insomnia?

 The use of the cannabis plant as a treatment for medical conditions can be traced back to ancient times and many cultures have historically used the cannabis plant to treat a number of ailments.
-Many studies have concluded that medicinal CBD works to improve sleep, though the ways in which it does this are not yet extremely clear to medical researchers.
+Many studies have concluded that medicinal CBD Oil for insomnia can be successful, though the ways in which it does this are not yet extremely clear to medical researchers.
 A study published by NCBI in 2019 was conducted to determine if CBD helps improve sleep and/or anxiety and involved giving patients diagnosed with insomnia CBD 25mg/d in capsule form.
 The sampling frame of the study consisted of 72 patients who had been diagnosed with a sleep disorder, and all patients had at least 1 follow-up visit to the clinic after the CBD was prescribed.
 All 72 patients completed sleep and anxiety assessments at the onset of the medicinal CBD treatment and at the first monthly follow-up.
 At the first monthly assessment after the beginning of the CBD treatment, ‘79.2% of all patients experienced an improvement in anxiety and sleep, respectively; 15.3% experienced worsening symptoms in anxiety and sleep, respectively.’
 Two months after the treatment 78.1% of patients reported further improvement in sleep, and the study holistically found that on average, anxiety and sleep improved for most patients and these improvements were sustained over time.
 In conclusion, whilst the study found that the CBD treatment improved the patient’s sleep, it also urges that more formal studies are required to fully understand the role that CBD takes in improving sleep, whilst finding that there were no safety issues that would limit these future studies.

-In 2018, researchers in the USA conducted a study which gathered its data through a mobile phone app named Releaf App.
+In 2018, researchers in the USA conducted a study that gathered its data through a mobile phone app named Releaf App.
 409 individuals who were diagnosed with insomnia took part in the study, and its objective was to measure which fundamental characteristics of raw, natural medical cannabis flower are associated with changes in insomnia.
 Participants of the study were required to record real-time ratings of self-perceived insomnia symptom severity levels prior to and following the administration or consumption of medicinal cannabis through the Releaf App.
-The study found that ‘Releaf AppTM users showed an average symptom severity reduction of −4.5 points on a 0–10 point visual analogue scale… Use of pipes and vaporizers was associated with greater symptom relief and more positive and context-specific side effects as compared to the use of joints, while vaporization was also associated with lower negative effects.’
+The study found that ‘Releaf AppTM users showed an average symptom severity reduction of −4.5 points on a 0–10 point visual analog scale… Use of pipes and vaporizers was associated with greater symptom relief and more positive and context-specific side effects as compared to the use of joints, while vaporization was also associated with lower negative effects.’
 Findings also suggested that CBD was associated with greater symptom relief, when compared with THC and that flowers from Sativa plants were associated with more negative side effects in comparison to flowers from the Indica or hybrid plant subtypes.
 Overall, the data gathered suggests that the consumption of medicinal CBD is associated with significant improvements in insomnia ‘with differential effectiveness and side effect profiles, depending on the product characteristics.’

 Does CBD help with insomnia?